GabeNedden/contribute/README.md

+# Contribute
-# Contribute - A project based off the very successful https://github.com/firstcontributions/first-contributions
+# A project based off the very successful https://github.com/firstcontributions/first-contributions
-An easy place for new developers to contribute to a project If you don't have git on your machine, [install it]( https://help.github.com/articles/set-up-git/).
+An easy place for new developers to contribute to a project.

+If you don't have git on your machine, [install it]( https://help.github.com/articles/set-up-git/).

 ## Fork this repository